coopernurse/node-pool/README.md

      idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed (default 30000)
-    reapIntervalMillis : frequency to check for idle resources (default 1000), returnToHead : boolean, if true the most recently released resources will be the first to be allocated.
+    reapIntervalMillis : frequency to check for idle resources (default 1000), acquireTimeoutMillis : max milliseconds a acquire will wait for a resource before timing out. optional (default undefined), if supplied should non-zero positive integer returnToHead : boolean, if true the most recently released resources will be the first to be allocated.
                          This in effect turns the pool's behaviour from a queue into a stack. optional (default false) priorityRange : int between 1 and x - if set, borrowers can specify their